emdupre/core-git-course/_episodes/05-remote-collaboration.md

 we use our other repository (the `core-talk-papers` clone) on another machine, and we want to change the order of the authors.

-The remote branch `origin/master` is now ahead of our local `master` branch on the other machine, because we haven't yet updated our local branch using `git pull`.
+The remote branch `origin/main` is now ahead of our local `main` branch on the other machine, because we haven't yet updated our local branch using `git pull`.

 ```